AlmostIntelligent/Hydra/Readme.md

 >
 > As a result, it could be possible, that the movie, I recorded in my vacation in Berlin could be rendered
 > on a Hydra in Hamburg which delegates the work to other Hydras all over the world.

+It should be possible that a Hydra can request the code for a service from another Hydra, to expand its capabilities.
+As a result, their could be malicious code, which makes the security of code a prime aspect of the implementation.

+This layer needs sophisticated routing algorithms to transport services and their data throuh the whole network of interconnected hydras which is the second main aspect of the implementation.

+In this layer a Hydra can has a single head, meaning only one single machine, a group of machines forming a network an also a cloud computer like Amazons EC2  which can spawn new head or even complete Hydras up to their needs.
+The boundaries between single and multi-headed Hydras blur.
+The big difference is the security and the interconnection.
+A head inside a Hydra knows every other head and its capabilities and trust its process code - A Hydra doesn't.
+Their is no need to know every single Hydra in the world, especially not those malicious one.

+The only thing a Hydra needs to know is:
+- What can I do?
+- If I can't do something, do I know someone who can (or someone, who knows someone who can...)?
+This theoretically enables a Hydra to perform every thinkable task, either on its own heads, or by delegating the task to (multiple) other Hydras it trusts.